Increase of ER visits with short staff creates decrease in NPS scores

 In the early stages of the pandemic, scores experienced a boost, likely due to the “healthcare heroes” phenomenon, in which appreciation for healthcare workers soared.
 Scores then appeared to even out to the pre-pandemic normal until February 2021, when a decline in the Net Promoter Score in the emergency-department care setting was noticed, first dropping from 49 to 48 from February to March, and then to 39 in July 2021.

 While nationally, U.S. hospitals have faced staffing shortages amid the latest wave of COVID-19 infections, NRC Health’s Mid-Year Consumer Trends Report shows that patients are no longer delaying care and are returning to healthcare at meaningful rates.
-NRC Health’s Real-time Feedback, which measures patient-experience data, supports this by showing an increase in emergency-department patient volume, with more than 40% more visits from February to July of 2021.
+NRC Health’s patient-experience data, supports this by showing an increase in emergency-department patient volume, with more than 40% more visits from February to July of 2021.
 Plotting patient volume next to NPS shows a relationship between the two factors.